The Books

 The book is practical and specific.
 It does not offer generic marketing advice.
 It builds the thinking that leads to better positioning decisions - and the decisions that lead to better-fit clients.

-The Bridge by Satish Rao
+Build the Bridge by Satish Rao

 Who should read this